 To prevent this you can collect metal bottle tops in a metal can of the same type (aluminium or steel).
 You can check this with a magnet – aluminium is not magnetic, but steel is.
 When the can is about half full, use pliers to crimp the top of the can closed and recycle as normal.
 You can also do this with small pieces of aluminium foil and pull rings from cold drink cans.

-Honestly, I’m not sure if that works with plastic items, because I don’t know how plastics are separated before they are recycled.
+Honestly, I don’t know how plastics are separated before they are recycled, but I don’t think this works for plastic bottle tops.
 However, the Sweethearts Foundation collects plastic screw caps (like from a cold drink bottle) and bread tags for recycling to provide wheelchairs for children and adults in need through the Tops and Tags initiative.
 For every 450 kg of tops or 50 kg of tags the organisation is provided with a wheelchair or money to pay for a wheelchair.

 3. Type 7 plastics are non-recyclable